 Asking questions comes hand in hand with feedback, the more information you can gain, the more you can utilise it to your advantage.
 Each driver learns in different ways, and your instructor will understand this.
-All advanced driving course are taught on a one to one basis because it means that the sole focus can be on ensuring teaching is explicitly tailored to your requirements and preferred techniques.
+All advanced driving courses are taught on a one-to-one basis because it means that the sole focus can be on ensuring teaching is explicitly tailored to your requirements and preferred techniques.
 If a particular manoeuvre or skill seems unfamiliar or tricky to you, why not ask your instructor to demonstrate it?
 Or ask for useful advice that helped them to pass their exam?

 Practice Uncoupling and Re-coupling

 Particularly if you are taking a trailer towing training course, you will need to be fully aware of the process of uncoupling and re-coupling as it will be required to pass your exam.
-You must be able to prove at you can maintain full control over your trailer and can follow a strict routine quickly and safely.
-Your instructor will walk you through this during your training then ask you to try out the process.
-If you’re a little unsure about any step, your instructor will be more than happy to keep practising until you feel confident carry out both without any guidance.
+You must be able to prove that you can maintain full control over your trailer and can follow a strict routine quickly and safely.
+Your instructor will walk you through this during your training then ask you to try out the process independently.

 For a full explanation on uncoupling and re-coupling, take a look at this guide on how to uncouple and re-couple correctly.

 For many advanced driving courses such as ambulance driver training, you must also take a theory and hazard perception test before you can sit your exam, the same as you would do so in a regular driving test.
 This, alone will give you the perfect opportunity to understand the basics of operating a new vehicle.